 the Arizona Eastern Railway.

-In total, today, New Mexico railroads operate nearly 2,000 miles of trackage although at one time the state was home to nearly 3,000 miles.
+In total, New Mexico now is home to nearly 2,000 miles of trackage although at one time the state was home to nearly 3,000 miles.
 Luckily, since the state's Chicago-Los Angeles and Los Angeles-Dallas-New Orleans main lines remain important rail corridors even today.
 As such, New Mexico has only seen its rail infrastructure decline by about 33% since the 1920s (when mileage in the country peaked).
 This number is well under th 45% to 50% average most states have experienced.
-In any event, for more information on New Mexico railroads in terms of rail mileage over the decades please take a look at the chart below.
+In any event, for more information on the state's railroads in terms of mileage over the decades please take a look at the chart below.

 Lastly, if you tire of the main line action be sure and visit one (or more) of New Mexico's railroad museums or tourist railroads, such as the Cumbres & Toltec Scenic, which operates former Rio Grande narrow-gauge trackage in northwestern New Mexico and southwestern Colorado (if you are interested in breathtaking scenery and historic steam locomotives, the C&T can delivery!).
 To learn more about the C&TS and other aspects of the state's railroad history please check out the links below: